On this page

 - protections for teachers and staff of schools, preschools and children’s services.

-They are available via the department’s policy portal.
+Various department policies support the operation of the legislation.
+These are available via the department’s policy portal.

 Legislation Reform Unit